npg70/galbreath-old/galbreath-john-1680.md

 ---
 **John Galbreath**, son of [*James Galbreath*](galbreath-james-1659.md) and *Mary Nielson*, was born at Kilkeddan, Argyll, Scotland 29 May 1680 and baptized at Campbeltown 30 May 1680.[^birth] His death is not recorded.
 He married, at first, Campbeltown 16 Mar 1707, **Mary Mitchell**;[^marriage1] and second, at Campbeltown abt.
 1728 to **Katherine McCallum**.[^marriage2]

+The origins of *Mary Mitchell* are not clear.
+Some claim she is the daughter of Archibald Mitchell and Mary Armour born Campbeltown 09 Dec 1676[^notmary1]

 Children of John and Mary (Mitchell) Galbreath, all baptized in Campbeltown:[^children1]

 1. [*Archibald Galbreath*](galbreath-archibald-1708.md), bp.
 30 May 1708, m. *Martha White*.
 OPR listed under "Galbreath" and "Galbraith"